Corporate Governance

 Notes

-1. There is no employee portion of salaries for Directors who concurrently serve as employees for the fiscal year ended March 31, 2023.
+- There is no employee portion of salaries for Directors who concurrently serve as employees for the fiscal year under review.
 Also, no bonuses were paid because the Company has not implemented an Officer retirement benefit system.

-2. As of the end of the fiscal year ended March 31, 2023, there are nine (9) Directors (including three (3) External Directors) and five (5) Audit & Supervisory Board Members (including three (3) External Audit & Supervisory Board Members).
-It is different from the above-mentioned number of Audit & Supervisory Board Members because it includes one (1) External Audit & Supervisory Board Member who retired at the conclusion of the 14th Annual General Meeting of Shareholders, which was held on June 24, 2022.
+- As of the end of the fiscal year under review, there are nine (9) Directors (including three (3) External Directors) and five (5) Audit & Supervisory Board Members (including three (3) External Audit & Supervisory Board Members).
+It is different from the above-mentioned number of Directors and Audit & Supervisory Board Members because it includes one (1) Director and one (1) Audit & Supervisory Board Member who retired at the conclusion of the 16th Annual General Meeting of Shareholders, which was held on June 25, 2024.

-3. It has been resolved at the first Annual General Meeting of Shareholders, which was held on June 25, 2009, that the amount of remuneration for Directors and Audit & Supervisory Board Members (base remuneration and performance-linked remuneration) shall be 400 million yen or less per year (of which, 50 million yen or less for External Directors) and 85 million yen or less per year for Audit & Supervisory Board Members.
-At the conclusion of the relevant General Meeting of Shareholders, there are eight (8) Directors (including two (2) External Directors) and four (4) Audit & Supervisory Board Members (including three (3) External Audit & Supervisory Board Members).
+- It has been resolved at the 16th Annual General Meeting of Shareholders, which was held on June 25, 2024, that the amount of remuneration for Directors and Audit & Supervisory Board Members (base remuneration and performance-linked remuneration) shall be 800 million yen or less per year (of which, 100 million yen or less for External Directors) and 150 million yen or less per year for Audit & Supervisory Board Members.
+At the conclusion of the relevant General Meeting of Shareholders, there are nine (9) Directors (including three (3) External Directors) and five (5) Audit & Supervisory Board Members (including three (3) External Audit & Supervisory Board Members).

-4. Performance-linked stock remuneration is the amount of expenses recorded during the fiscal year ended March 31, 2023 for four (4) Directors (excluding External Directors and part-time Directors).
+- Performance-linked stock remuneration is the amount of expenses recorded during the fiscal year under review for three (3) Directors (excluding External Directors, part-time Directors, and non-residents of Japan).

 Constructive Dialogue with Shareholders